-The government in British Columbia, Canada, has declared the increasing number of drug-overdose deaths in the province a public health emergency and has enacted a rapid response system to track deaths.
+The BC government has declared the increasing number of drug-overdose deaths in the province a public health emergency and has enacted a rapid response system to track deaths.

 According to BC Health Minister Terry Lake, the 30 percent rise in overdoses between 2014 and 2015 has been a "huge concern" for the province, so much so that the province will now be tracking overdose deaths in real time—a procedure that has been called upon by advocates in the past but rarely done.

-This year, in January alone there were 71 drug overdoses in BC, but the total number of deaths is oftentimes not reported immediately due to the delayed tracking of cause of death.
+In January this year alone, there was 71 drug overdoses in BC, but the total number of deaths is oftentimes not reported immediately due to the delayed tracking of cause of death.
 New regulations will make it so that overdose deaths will not only be automatically logged, but that non-fatal overdoses will also be added to that list.

-"Health authorities have consistently asked for more data that will help inform responses and prevent future overdoses," said BC's Provincial Health Officer Dr. Perry Kendall in a statement.
+"Health authorities have consistently asked for more data that will help inform responses and prevent future overdoses," said Dr. Perry Kendall in the statement.